hellonico/lein-plugin-pdf/README.markdown

 You need to force the JVM to use the file encoding to handle encoding characters along those line:
 ``export JAVA_OPTS="-Dfile.encoding=utf-8" ; lein pdf``

 Then the JVM will pick up the proper encoding to handle files and will display the fonts in the resulting document.

+### Support for styles

+Project metadata supports styles in the following way:

+``:style "src/style/changes"``

+or

+``:style "src/style/changes.jar/changes.jar"``

+The content of the changes, changes.zip or changes.jar style is a set of resources that you can distribute and reuse throughout different sets of documents.

+At runtime, the content of the folder or archive is extracted to the working directory, and all useful resources are included.
+When the run is finished, those resources are being cleaned up.

+You can overwrite a partial set of those resources by using the same file name, in this case, that resource will not be deleted.

 ### Support for encryption